COSC3020/pancake-sort-DJReflexive/README.md

  the array backwards.
 This operation will be a complexity of $\Theta(n)$.

 Inside this loop is the function findMaxIndex() which looks through a sub-array of the array given.
-Since it's not the entire length of $n$ every call (though the worst case would be $n$), I will use $m$.
-The time complexity of findMaxIndex() is $\Theta(m)$.
+The time complexity of this function is is $\Theta(n)$.

-The flip() method is called, there are two for loops that are called.
+The flip() method is also called within the loop, and there are two for loops that are called.
 The first one going through the sub-array and reversing the elements.
 The second one then replaces these element in the original array.
-Both of these loops combines will take a time complexity of $\Theta(2m)$ (using $m$ for the same reasoning as with the findMaxIndex() method).
-There are then two flip() calls inside the main loop, which increases the complexity to $\Theta(4m)$.
+Both of these loops combines will take a time complexity of $\Theta(2n)$ (using $m$ for the same reasoning as with the findMaxIndex() method).
+There are then two flip() calls inside the main loop, which increases the complexity to $\Theta(4n)$.

-Combining these complexities, we get $\Theta(n*5m)$.
-Ignoring constants, this can simplify down to $\Theta(n*m)$ for the final complexity.
+Combining these complexities, we get $\Theta(n*5n)$.
+Ignoring constants, this can simplify down to $\Theta(n*n)$ or $\Theta(n^2)$ for the final complexity.

 # Sources

-- None - Did this one on my own!
+- Lars: Conversation over GitHub on why help functions are in terms of n, and not of it's own linear complexity

 # Plagiarism Acknowledgement